How To Use Your BMR To Calculate a Caloric Deficit for Ideal Fat Loss

 A calorie is a calorie is a calorie.
 While different foods have different nutritional content, and your body converts different materials into energy in different ways… a calorie is always a calorie.

-Your body needs a mix of carbohydrates, protein, and fat to perform at its best.
+Your body needs a mix of carbohydrate, protein, and fat to perform at it’s best.
 (I will cover my macro-nutrient breakdowns in a future post.)

 There are roughly between 3400 and 3700 calories in 1 lb of fat mass.